undebuggable/backup-stuff/HOWTO.md

+Auto formatting
+--------------

 Enable auto formatting of Python in PyCharm with Black or Save Actions
---------------

 ### Auto formatting with Black